 With the end of the study term fast approaching, it’s natural for stress and anxiety to come creeping in.
 If you’re feeling in a bit of a slump or looking for fun ways to re-energise and get your spark back, why not give Creative Self Care a go!
 Whether you’ve carved out a solid self-care ritual or you’re totally new to the self-care … Continue reading Creative Tips for Self Care

 Life is competitive.
 People are competitive.
 University students, especially, are competitive.
 Competition is a social and biological tool we use to understand who we are and what we’re good at.
 And that’s healthy!
 However, when healthy competition becomes constant comparison, it can quickly become toxic.
 So how can you ensure you’re using competition as a productive thing rather than letting constant comparison become damaging?
 We … Continue reading How to Stop Comparing Yourself to Others

-Maintaining small life things throughout Trimester can be tough; priorities shift and sometimes small important things become backed up until your personal admin snowballs.
+Maintaining small life things throughout Uni can be tough; priorities shift and sometimes small important things become backed up until your personal admin snowballs.
 Have you updated your address since you moved?
 Did that tax return form ever get submitted?
 Was that assignment due tonight or next week?
 This is the crux of what we call ‘life admin’.
 I too struggled for a long time … Continue reading What the Heck is Life Admin?